Ask Slashdot: Why Are Some Great Games Panned and Some Inferior Games Praised?

 Why would games be different?
 (Score:2)

-The game was simply buggy (Score:2)
+The game was simply buggy (Score:4, Informative)

 My theory is that soldner was buggy, had bad gameplay, had no single-player mode, had disappointing graphics, and server problems.

 While you point out that soldner was innovative, you don't refute any of the criticisms made of the game.
 So it seems like you already know the answer.
 Perhaps, to you, those things could be overlooked because it was so innovative.
 That might work for geeks and indie fans, but the general public needs things to work the first time.
 The game is a decade old.
-Even if the bugs
+Even if the bugs are fixed now, it is too late to change history.

+The metacritic reviews for soldner [metacritic.com] seem to confirm the criticisms.
+Even the positive reviews complain it is buggy.

 Greatness comes at a cost.
 (Score:2)